-On today’s date in 1923, University of Toronto doctors Frederick Banting and John Macleod jointly won the Nobel Prize for Medicine “for the discovery of insulin,” which would save the lives of millions of diabetics.
+On today’s date in 1923, University of Toronto doctors Frederick Banting and John Macleod jointly won the Nobel Prize for Medicine for the discovery of insulin, which has since saved the lives of millions of diabetics.

-In 1998, the Royal Canadian Mint celebrated Banting’s discovery by featuring the Nobel laureate on a $100 14-karat Proof gold coin.
-The coin, designed by Robert-Ralph Carmichael, depicts the Flame of Hope, an eternal flame kindled in 1989.
+In 1998, the Royal Canadian Mint celebrated the discovery by featuring Banting on a $100 14-karat Proof gold coin.
+The coin, which was designed by Robert-Ralph Carmichael, depicts the Flame of Hope, an eternal flame kindled in 1989.
 It will be extinguished only when a cure for diabetes is developed.

 Although insulin is not a cure for diabetes, its miraculous arrival in the early 1920s is considered one of the biggest discoveries in medicine.

 More recently, in July 2021, the Royal Canadian Mint issued a $2 circulation coin celebrating Canadian researchers’ groundbreaking medical achievements a century ago.

 Ontario artist Jesse Koreck designed the reverse of the commemorative circulation toonie.
 A focal point of the design is a monomer, a building block of the insulin molecule.
 Also displayed are scientific instruments used in the early formulation of insulin (vial, mortar and pestle, and Erlenmeyer flask) overlaid on a maple leaf, as well as red blood cells, glucose plus insulin molecules.
 The words “INSULIN/ INSULINE” appear on the coin’s outer ring, as do the double dates “1921” and “2021,” highlighting the anniversary.

 The laboratory instruments represent the “tools of the trade” of the four researchers behind the discovery and application of insulin for human use: